01702 939760 info@meteorwrite.co.uk

 We are committed to collecting and using Personal Information in accordance with applicable data protection laws.
 By law, we must have a legal justification, known as a lawful basis in order to use your Personal Information.
 Depending upon the purpose, our lawful basis will be one of the following:

-• Performance of a contract – to provide you with quotes, to arrange, underwrite or manage our products, or handle claims in accordance with their terms;
+• Performance of a contract – to provide motor insurance quotes, arrange, underwrite or manage our products, or handle claims in accordance with their terms;

 • Compliance with a legal obligation – to meet responsibilities we have to our regulators, tax officials, law enforcement, or other legal responsibilities;